 Problem: Solutions No power.
 Plug the power cord of the projector into the AC outlet.
 Turn the MAIN ON/OFF switch to ON.
 Press the ON/STAND-BY Button to ON.
 Make sure the POWER indicator lights.
 Check the indicators.
 If the LAMP indicator lights and the other indicators blink, the projector cannot be turned on.
 (Refer to page 70.)
 Check the projection lamp.
 (Refer to page 66.)
 PIN code dialog box appears at start-up. - PIN code lock is being set.
 Enter a PIN code; the "1234" or numbers you have set (see pages 24, 58-59) The initial display is not shown. - Make sure "Off " or "Countdown Off" are not chosen at Display function.
 (See "SETTING" section on page 49) The initial display is not same with the default one. - Make sure "User" or "Off" are not chosen at Logo select function.
-(See "SETTING" section on page 54) An icon other than Input mode or Lamp mode icon appears. - That is the Lamp replacement icon.
-See page 66.
+(See "SETTING" section on page 54) When the projector is on and you press the input button, an icon other than the Lamp mode icon appears. - That is the Filter warning icon.
+Refer to page 61.
+An icon other than Input mode or Lamp mode icon appears. - That is the Lamp replacement icon or the Filter warning icon.
+See pages 61, 66.
 No image.
 Check the connection between your computer or video equipment and the projector.
 See if the input signal is correctly output from your computer.
 Some laptop computers may need to be changed the setting for monitor output when connected to the projector.
 See your computer's instruction manual for the setting.
 It takes about 20 seconds to display an image after turning on the projector.
 See if the selected system is corresponding with your computer or video equipment.
 Select correct input source once again through menu operation (See pages 32, 42).
 Make sure the temperature is not out of Operating Temperature (41°F-104°F [5°C-40°C]).